Causes of Wrongful Death in Kansas City Nursing Homes

 - Malnutrition and Dehydration — Elderly patients may not have a strong appetite or desire to drink a lot of water or other liquids.
 If the nursing home staff does not monitor food and liquid intake, a patient could starve to death.
 Without sufficient hydration, a patient could fall into a coma, have seizures, or experienced kidney failure.

 - Medication Errors — Elderly patients need their medication at the correct dose at regular intervals.
 Dispensing the incorrect dosage or incorrect medication can be fatal.
 Skipping medications could also result in death.

 - Falls — Many elderly patients lack coordination and strength to stand or walk.
 If staff members do not regularly monitor and assist patients, patients can fall.
 Complications from falls that might result in death include head injuries and broken bones.

-- Lack of Supervision — Some residents wander away from the nursing home, which could result in death.
+- Under-Staffing or Lack of Supervision — Some residents wander away from the nursing home, which could result in death.
 Nursing homes should have adequate policies and security features in place to ensure residents cannot leave the facility without supervision.